Intense pain gripped my heart when I felt rejected by my daughter.

 “The favorite place of God is in the hearts of His people.” – Anonymous

 The Bible has a lot to say about love.
-These are two of my favorite verses on the subject:
+These are three of my favorite verses:

 God so loved the world that he gave his one and only Son … (John 3:16 NIV).